re:Invent 2024

 • LLaMa-Adapter a modified version of prefix tuning in which soft prompts are added at the N top-most transformer layers beside initializing the parameters near the attention mechanism to zero instead of at random to avoid “corruption” of LLaMa’s original knowledge.

-You can use LLMs available from leading AI startups through APIs on Amazon Bedrock, LLMs maintained on SageMaker JumpStart, or any open-source or proprietary LLM model on SageMaker to train or fine-tune on custom datasets.
-If you prefer to keep full control on the training pipeline and you do not need out-of the box capability provided by SageMaker such as data capture, model monitoring, auto scaling you may choose to run the workload on EKS or Amazon EC2 DL1 instances a low cost-to-train option for deep learning models.
+You can use LLMs available from leading AI startups through APIs on Amazon Bedrock, LLMs maintained on SageMaker JumpStart, or any open-source or proprietary LLM model on SageMaker AI to train or fine-tune on custom datasets.
+If you prefer to keep full control on the training pipeline and you do not need out-of the box capability provided by SageMaker AI such as data capture, model monitoring, auto scaling you may choose to run the workload on EKS or Amazon EC2 DL1 instances a low cost-to-train option for deep learning models.

 Image 3: LLM Tuning Pipeline